EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 Any fortification you build is useless if your allies and soldiers **don't have the permissions** to interact with it.
 To easily grant and manage permissions, you can **create a plot group encompassing your gank and then grant allies and nation members permissions to interact with it.**

 - `/plot group add MyGank` - Stand in each chunk that the gank is a part of and add it to the plot group.
 MyGank, the plot group name, can be whatever you want it to be.
-- `/plot group set perm ally on /plot set perm nation on` - Stand in a chunk that is a part of the plot group and run these commands to grant permissions to nation members and allies within the plot group.
+- `/plot group set perm ally on` `/plot group set perm nation on` - Stand in a chunk that is a part of the plot group and run these commands to grant permissions to nation members and allies within the plot group.
-- `/plot group delete GankName `- Delete the group entirely if you no longer want to use it.
-Alternatively, you can remove individual chunks by standing in each chunk you want to remove from and running `/plot group remove`
+- `/plot group delete GankName `- Deletes the group entirely if you no longer want to use it.
+Alternatively, you can remove individual chunks by standing in each chunk you want to remove from the group and running `/plot group remove`

 ---